yyzpiero/yizhou-yang.github.io/README.md

 If you do not want to include a blog in your page, set `blog: False`.
 This will remove the navigation bar linking to the blog.

+### Favicon

+Generate your favicons with [realfavicongenerator.net](https://realfavicongenerator.net/) and place them in the root directory.
+The code to include them is already set up in the template.

 ### Site configuration

 ```